jwcitta/Capstone-Project/README.md

 data from three different garage doors in the sample set.
-A larger dataset should include images from a greater variety of door types, more dynamic lighting levels, a broader range motion around the garage (i.e., people moving around), as well as potential objects blocking the camera's view.
+A larger dataset should include images from a greater variety of door types, more dynamic lighting levels, a broader range of motion around the garage (i.e., people moving around), as well as potential objects blocking the camera's view.
 This is all needed to expand the model's